Wednesday’s Video Clip: Top 5 Questions about Spousal Support in Ontario, Canada

 The determination of how much support a spouse should receive, and for how long, is a complex equation.
 In making a spousal support order courts consider several factors, including:

 • the length of the entire relationship (including time living together before marriage);

 • the financial circumstances of each spouse, both during the relationship and

 • the functions performed by each spouse during the relationship;

 • the financial repercussions or detrimental financial effect on one or both spouses of caring for each other or for any children of the relationship; and

 • each spouse’s ability to support him or herself.

-In some cases one spouse may have suffered a financial loss or disadvantage as result of joint career and lifestyle decisions made during the marriage or relationship (for example the decision to move the family so that a spouse can take a new job, or that the mother will give up her career to stay home and raise the children).
+In some cases, one spouse may have suffered a financial loss or disadvantage as a result of joint career and lifestyle decisions made during the marriage or relationship (for example the decision to move the family so that a spouse can take a new job, or that the mother will give up her career to stay home and raise the children).
 A disadvantaged spouse will be entitled to support to compensate him or her for that setback.

-There may also be a limit on the duration of the support that one spouse receives from the other, as means of encouraging the recipient spouse to achieve post-separation financial independence as quickly as possible.
+There may also be a limit on the duration of the support that one spouse receives from the other, as a means of encouraging the recipient spouse to achieve post-separation financial independence as quickly as possible.
 Alternatively, the order may contain a built-in review mechanism.

 Note that there are certain tax consequences relating to spousal support — both from the payor’s and the recipient’s perspective.
 In short — and provided it is paid pursuant to either a written separation agreement or a court order — it is considered “taxable income” in the hands of the spouse who receives it, and is deductible from the taxable income of the spouse who pays it.
 These tax ramifications are taken into account when determining the amount of support.